CodeSammich/discord-bot/README.md

 **MAKE SURE THE KEY IS CORRECT, OTHERWISE THE BOT WILL NOT RECOGNIZE YOUR DISCORD SERVER.**

-**7) Before running the bot, please make sure to follow this link and approve the bot's entry to your Discord server.
+**7) Before running the bot, please make sure to follow this permissions link and approve the bot's entry to your Discord server.
 Replace CID with your [client id located here](http://prntscr.com/n4z8ts)**

 https://discordapp.com/api/oauth2/authorize?client_id=CID&permissions=37084480&scope=bot